 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of American Trade School, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At American Trade School, approximately 84% of students took out student loans averaging $7,515 a year.
-That adds up to $30,060 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At American Trade School, approximately 71% of students took out student loans averaging $6,786 a year.
+That adds up to $27,144 over four years for those students.

-The student loan default rate at American Trade School is 7.8%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at American Trade School is 9.4%.
+This is about the same as the national default rate of 10.1%.

 Contact details for American Trade School are given below.